dbeef/spelunky-ds/README.md

 <p>
 Briefly, as for my code, I distribute it under GNU GENERAL PUBLIC LICENSE, as for Spelunky game assets, I use them under Spelunky® User License v1.1b, also, for building I use devkitPro which is under GNU General Public License (GPL).
 </p>

+<h2 align="center">Contributing</h2>

+I will accept every help with running this project, feel free to catch one or more of the todo's.

 <h2 align="center"> Links </h2>
 I found following materials very helpful: